 - If you are switching to Singulair (montelukast oral granules) from a steroid, do not stop taking the steroid all of a sudden.
 The dose of the steroid may need to be slowly lowered to avoid side effects.
 Talk with the doctor.

 Use Singulair (montelukast oral granules) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.

-- Granules may be taken by mouth or mixed with applesauce, baby formula, breast milk, carrots, rice, or ice cream.
+- Granules may be placed right in the mouth or mixed with cold or room temperature applesauce, baby formula, breast milk, mashed carrots, rice, or ice cream.
 Do not mix granules in other liquids.

 - If working out or playing sports causes signs, use at least 2 hours before doing it.

-- If Singulair is for asthma, take in the evening.
+- If Singulair (montelukast oral granules) is for asthma, take in the evening.

 What do I do if I miss a dose?

 - Skip the missed dose and go back to your normal time.